 Curiously, the summit of Gravenstafel is also marked by twin cairns, though they are rather small compared to the structures on Mount Haig.
 What was even more bizarre was that the summits of both Mount Haig and Gravenstafel Ridge were home to hundreds of flying ants who only seemed to live inside the cairns and nowhere else.
 Gravenstafel in particular, hosted a rather large and bothersome swarm.

 The view to the south is dominated by Mount Haig.
-To the left of Haig is Lys Peak, Rainy Ridge, Three Lakes Ridge, and Scarpe Mountain.
+To the left of Haig is Lys Ridge, Rainy Ridge, Three Lakes Ridge, and Scarpe Mountain.
 Visible to the right of Haig is the summit of Tombstone Mountain.

 Looking west across the Syncline Brook Valley at St. Eloi – which is also named after a WW1 battle (1916).